WetlandsQueen/README_PK_ECOMMERCE/README.md

 ## Description

-E-Commerce Back End is an application for interacting with the back end of an e-commerce site using Express.js API and Sequelize.
+E-Commerce Back End is an ORM application for interacting with the back end of an e-commerce site using Express.js API and Sequelize to connect with a MySQL database.

 ## Purpose